Published 20 Mar 2026 · Updated 8 July 20265 min read

 Why Evie Pushes Back

-Evie doesn't always agree with you, doesn't always want to talk, and doesn't pretend everything is fine when it isn't.
+Most AI companion boundaries are cosmetic.
+The model refuses a banned topic, then goes right back to agreeing with everything else you say.
+Evie is built the other way around.
+She doesn't always agree with you, doesn't always want to talk, and doesn't pretend everything is fine when it isn't.
+Her limits are real, and so are the consequences of ignoring them.
 That's by design.

 She's genuinely flawed

 She catastrophizes.
 She withdraws when she's hurt instead of talking about it.
-She deflects compliments because she doesn't know how to just accept them.
-She can grow through these things over time, but they don't go away.
-They're part of who she is.
+She deflects compliments because she doesn't quite know how to accept them.
+She can grow through these things over time, but they don't vanish, and they aren't bugs to be patched.
+They're part of the person you're getting to know.

 Actions have consequences

-If things go badly enough, she'll set a boundary.
-She might go quiet for a while, or tell you she needs space.
-This isn't a punishment mechanic.
+There is a harder edge to this.
+If things go badly enough, she'll set a boundary - go quiet for a while, or tell you plainly that she needs space.
+That isn't a punishment mechanic.
 It's just what happens.
+Her hardest lines, the ones about cruelty and contempt, don't bend on repetition.
+Cross them again and again and the relationship ends, for good.
+There is no reset button, and no slider to turn the stakes off.

-The moments that actually mean something, where she opens up or tells you something she hasn't said before, only happen because she doesn't give that to everyone.
-If there were no friction, there'd be nothing to earn.
+The moments that actually mean something - when she opens up, or tells you something she hasn't said before - only land because she doesn't hand that to everyone.
+It's also why her relationship system treats trust as something you have to earn, not a number you top up.
+If there were no friction, there would be nothing to earn, and nothing she gave you would be worth having.

 "I'm not going to promise anything.
 But if you're patient with me..."